 For Mac users.
 Make sure to install XCode from App Store first and command line developers tools second by executing the following command in Terminal:

 For Mac users.
-If you have issues like old packages can’t be updated, or error messages such as
+If you have other issues, for instance some old packages can’t be updated, or you see an error message such as

 ld: warning: directory not found for option or